Are you a top student in mathematics?

 Participants will be responsible for their own travel, lodging, and meals.
 The Denver International Airport (DEN) is an easy 45-minute trip to/from downtown Denver via public transportation, taxi, rideshare (Uber/Lyft), and rental car.

 Financial aid is available on a first-come, first-served basis for students who demonstrate financial need.
-Instructions on how to apply will be posted on February 11.
+To request financial aid, click here to learn more and start your financial aid application.

-Join the OMEGA mailing list to receive alerts.
+Join the OMEGA mailing list to receive announcements and updates.

 Questions?
 Email OMEGA at info@omegausa.org.